How to Meal Plan on a Budget

 5. Look for Manager’s Specials, especially on meat!
 Many stores will mark foods as “manager’s special” at a steep discount when they need the food to sell quickly.
 I’ve gotten meat at 60-70% off this way!
 Then I freeze it and I’ve got meat to build my next week’s meals off of!

 Want to know even more?
-I teach you all the skills you’ll need in my Meal Planning Boss Course– which also includes more in-depth practice for how to meal plan on a budget, including a personal coaching call where I’ll walk you through planning your week of meals!
+I teach you all the skills you’ll need in my Master Your Menu– which also includes more in-depth practice for how to meal plan on a budget using Trello!

 Family Meal Planning on a Budget: Making it Realistic